-If you’re scheduled to take the written Surgery Board Exam in the near future, you may be feeling understandably nervous.
-After all, this exam will be used by the American Board of Surgery to assess your ability to solve problems and apply reasoning while under pressure.
-Still, one of the best things you can do for yourself prior to the exam is to let go of any fears or anxiety you may have about the test itself.
+If you’re scheduled to take the General Surgery Board Exam in the near future, you may be feeling understandably nervous.
+While this is an important exam, it is important that you remain calm as you prepare for the surgery boards.
+One of the best things you can do for yourself prior to the exam is to let go of any fears or anxiety you may have about the test itself.

 Know What to Expect

 The best way to reduce anxiety on test day is to do your research and understand what to expect.
-Specifically, you should be aware that the exam is:
+Specifically, you should be aware that the General Surgery Qualifying Exam is:

 - Eight hours in length